Tacos, burrito bowls, and kid-friendly Indian dinners — planned automatically for your family every week.

 Stop guessing what they want.
 Let everyone vote on the weekly menu.

-Learn about Family Planning →Ingredients from your cuisine plan are automatically organized by aisle.
+Ingredients from your plan are automatically organised by aisle.

 Absolutely!
-You can choose Indian as your main preference, but mix in other styles like Mexican or Mediterranean for variety throughout the week.
+You can choose Indian as your main preference, but mix in other styles for variety throughout the week.

 Yes!
 The Family Voting feature lets your kids vote on the Indian meals before they go on the plan.
 If they vote "No", we swap it out instantly.